Akmeena4u/CS-Fundamentals-for-placements/006_Software Engineering/SET2_ Phases of Software Engineering.md

 ---

-### Explain Requirement Analysis using Different tools.
+### Explain Requirement Analysis using Different Tools

 Requirement analysis can be explained using various tools and techniques like flow diagrams, Data Flow Diagrams (DFDs), data dictionaries, and decision tables.
 Here’s how each of these tools helps in the requirement analysis process: